-Let’s face it – every trade has the good, the bad and the ugly.
+Let’s face it – every trade has the good, the bad, and the ugly.
 There are those tradesmen who work to see what they can get from a customer today and never look beyond tomorrow.
 The fact of the matter is that most broken pipes and pipe leaks occur because of crappy plumbing work completed years earlier.
 Why do some homes never experience a pipe leak, yet others in the same neighborhood do?
 You could go back to the original installation of the pipes, and in most cases, it’s the same plumber.
-You wouldn’t think that plumbing contractors who go through the many years of apprenticeship and schooling would perform poorly, but there’s a small minority that does.
+You wouldn’t think that plumbing contractors who go through many years of apprenticeship and schooling would perform poorly, but there’s a small minority that does.

 Don’t Just Look At The Obvious When Choosing A Plumber